sosterwalder/c4irp/doc/rfc01_new_actor_api.rst

 It also means, if you have a large data-set:

 * You have to either pass it along (maybe over the network)
-* Or you have to read it from a database/disk in every actor
+* Or you have to read it from a database/disk on every message

 Which is a nuisance, but does not make the model incomplete.